 Located right in St. George's is Bermuda's one and only airport, the.
 The grounds upon which the airport is set has changed hands over the years, from its original joint-ownership by the US and British military during World War II, to just the US military in the 1970s, and finally to the government of Bermuda in 1995.
 One lasting mark left on the airport from its time as a military holding is that it remains an official NASA Spade Shuttle Launch/Abort site.

 Today, the airport welcomes over one million passengers each year, can handle air crafts of all sizes, and offers services to 14 destinations around the world, including the United States and Canada.
 Amenities at this airport include your basic collection of duty free shops and cafes, as well as an art gallery.
 There are also several modern conveniences that make the airport recommendable, including self-service kiosks that allow you to automate your trip through the duties claims in immigration, free WiFi Internet access, and powered seats for charging your electronic devices.

-The following chart informs you of which airlines have flights from the U.S. and the places from which they are flying.
-Online services don't necessarily identify the best options so it can be helpful to know which airlines offer direct flights to this location.
+If you're traveling from the states the following table may come in handy.
+The online booking services may not recognize the least costly options so it can be helpful to know which airlines offer direct flights to this location.

 |Baltimore, MD, USA||BWI||AirTran|

 Getting through customs is not something you should worry about at this destination.
 All that is required of you is a valid passport and you're good to go.
 If you plan to stay longer than 21 days, contact your local embassy, as a visa may also be necessary.